 Apple Pecan Crisp

-My 4-year-old daughter brought home her field trip permission slip for Homestead Farm today, which means it’s officially fall and I’m on the hook for chaperone.
+My 4-year-old daughter brought home her field trip permission slip for the farm today, which means it’s officially fall and I’m on the hook for chaperone.
 Truth be told, these autumn school field trips really aren’t my thing: the hayrides are itchy, the pumpkin patches are muddy and prickly, and the farm animals…ehh.
 Thank heavens at least they have apples!